NCAA adopts interim name, image, likeness policy

 The NCAA approved the interim name, image, and likeness policy, which means athletes will have the opportunity to earn money from endorsements, sponsorships, social media, and more as soon as Thursday.

-All three NCAA divisions agreed to adopt the policy.
+All three NCAA divisions agreed to adopt the policy, the NCAA announced on Wednesday.

 NCAA president Mark Emmert says that this is an "important day for college athletes."